Theft Criminal Defense Attorney to Fight your charge in South Florida

 - Possession of an anti-shoplifting device is a third-degree felony.
 An anti-shoplifting or inventory control device is a device intended for the purpose of removing something from an item in an establishment that sells goods with specially marked or tagged merchandise.

-CONSEQUENCES OF THEFT CRIMES
+CONSEQUENCES OF THEFT CRIMES IN FLORIDA

 Theft Crime consequences in South Florida are serious and have the ability to threaten someone’s livelihood and reputation.